Info Security PG: Why is the classic security solution model failing and should enterprises rethink their security strategies from scratch again?

 Really successful CSOs are viewed by their organization as enabling the business to achieve higher revenues and lower costs.
 They are a trusted partner in the business.
 Selecting solutions or providers that will map to your needs and organization (not the other way around) and that will adapt to your changes over time is where long-term benefits can be realized.

-Rake Narang: How should cloud providers leverage security and compliance as a value add?
+Info Security PG: How should cloud providers leverage security and compliance as a value add?

 Mike Hrabik: Anytime a new "paradigm" is adopted the initial reaction is that it's completely new and therefore requires completely new tools and processes.
 But then after things start settling it's learned that yes small specializations here and there need to be made, but nothing can stand as an island in the long-term. it all has to integrate back into an overall picture.